GEM-benchmark/NL-Augmenter/docs/doc.md

 ## Publication of transformations

 A paper will be written describing the framework and analyzing the performance of common NLP models.
-All submitters of accepted transformations will be invited to be co-authors on this paper.
+All submitters of accepted transformations (and filters) will be invited to be co-authors on this paper.
 The framework itself will provide a final artifact, which we hope will prove useful for data augmentation and generating perturbations and contrast sets to evaluate robustness.

 ## Submission review process